 Section 414(v) – Catch-Up contribution for individuals age 50 and over

-Under a provision added by EGTRRA in 2001, an individual age 50 or over may make additional elective deferrals in excess of the 402(g) dollar limit, which is $19,000 through 2019 (increased from $18,500 for 2018).
+Under a provision added by EGTRRA in 2001, an individual age 50 or over may make additional elective deferrals in excess of the 402(g) dollar limit, which is $22,500 through 2023 (increased from $20,500 in 2022).
 The contributions are exempt from ADP discrimination testing as well as Section 415 and 404 contribution limits.
-Catch-Up contributions will be allowed in the amount of $6,000 through 2019.
+Catch-Up contributions will be allowed in the amount of $7,500 through 2023 ($6,500 in 2022).
 In order to be eligible for a catch-up contribution, the employee must reach a limit as imposed by either the IRS or the plan itself.